grunwaldlab/Microbe-ID/README.md

 ## Shiny app architecture

-For the R applications deploy successfully, shiny requires two types of files, the **user interphase file** and the **shiny script**.
+For the R applications deploy successfully, shiny requires two types of files, the **user interface file** and the **shiny script**.

-- **User interphase (ui.R or index.html):** The user interphase file (UI) permits the communication between the user and `R` using forms and reactive functions.
+- **User interface (ui.R or index.html):** The user interface file (UI) permits the communication between the user and `R` using forms and reactive functions.
 TheUI can be defined as the "web-document" and its where the application will prompt the results and receive the input of the user.
 Examples of UI are available in any of the shiny-app folders of Microbe-ID (look for the `index.html` file)

-- **Server script (server.R):** The server script runs the application in R. The server script contains all the information that R will interpret to run the application (code, internal datasets and interpretations of the input/outputs from and to the user interphase file).
+- **Server script (server.R):** The server script runs the application in R. The server script contains all the information that R will interpret to run the application (code, internal datasets and interpretations of the input/outputs from and to the user interface file).
 Examples of server scripts are available in any of the shiny-app folders of Microbe-ID (look for the `server.R` file)

 Both `server.R` and `ui.R` files should be in the same directory.
 If you prefer to use the `index.html` file, create a folder called `www/` and move the `index.html` file to this folder.